Cracked Pot Meditations – Introverts Versus Extroverts

 to feel utterly, hopelessly alone.

-Give me the power to not throw spaghetti and burp,
+Give me the power not to throw spaghetti and burp,

-but stay here and read the second Harry Potter book finally after trying to read it for the last seven years.
+but stay here and read the second Harry Potter book, finally, after trying to read it for the last seven years.

 Fuck it, I’m going to the Spaghetti Factory.